hsutimes/qutang.github.com/source/resume/index.md

 * R package for converting confusion matrix to visual network graph

 * Tower Airdrop Android exergame

-__Tower Airdrop__ is a 2D exergame in Android to promote kid's physical activity.
-It used Box2D as physical engine, and used internal sensors to detect activity intensity and tilting.
-See source code.
-This app is experimental and has stopped further development.

 * A general-purpose visualization web app for synchronized view of multiple sensors, annotations and features